-asic Details
+Basic Details

-Employee Name:

-Date on which mother or main adopter

-commenced (or will commence) maternity /

-adoption leave:

-I am the: (Please tick one of the below)

-Mother of the child

-Main Adopter of the child

-Other parent of the child

-Mother/Adopters partner
+Employee Name: Date on which mother or main adopter commenced (or will commence) maternity / adoption leave: I am the: (Please tick one of the below) Mother of the child Main Adopter of the child Other parent of the child Mother/Adopters partner wish my maternity / adoption leave to end on he following date:

-lotice of curtailment of maternity / adoption leave
+Notice of curtailment of maternity / adoption leave

-lease complete this if you are the mother or main ad lopter.
-If on maternity/adoption I eave, this date must be at least two v
+Please complete this if you are the mother or main adopter.
+If on maternity/adoption leave, this date must be at least two weeks after the birth/adoption of your baby.

-fter the birth/adoption of your baby. .,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, · · · · · · · · · · · · · · · · · · ·

-I wish my maternity / adoption leave to end on

-the following date:

-Signed: Date:
+Date:

-lease complete this if you are the partner of the moth er or main adonter
+Please complete this if you are the partner of the mother or main adopter.

-I confirm my partner's maternity / adoption er or main adopter.

-leave ended / will end on the following date:
+I confirm my partner's maternity / adoption leave ended / will end on the following date:

-leave ended / will end on the following date.

-hared Parental Leave Details
+Shared Parental Leave Details

 Maximum number of weeks of shared parental

 leave available (52 weeks minus the number of

 weeks taken on maternity/adoption leave

 according to the above dates i.e. minus 2 weeks

 compulsory maternity/adoption leave)

 Maximum number of weeks of shared parental

 pay available (39 weeks minus the number of

 weeks maternity/adoption pay according to the

 above dates)

 Number of weeks of shared parental leave / pay

 you intend to take

 Number of weeks of shared parental leave / pay

 the other parent/partner intends to take

-equested Shared Parental Leave / Pay Dates
+Requested Shared Parental Leave / Pay Dates

-Start date End date Number of weeks leave Number of weeks pay (if
+Start date End date Number of weeks leave Number of weeks pay (if applicable)

-applicable)